keunlee/amq-streams-broker-authorization-sample/README.md

 kubectl exec -it kafka-client-shell -- /bin/bash
 ```

-From this point on, you will be terminaled into the pod:
+From this point on, you will be terminaled into the pod.
+Continue to follow the script:

 ```bash
 # set up your TLS environment